NIGHT STUDIO (TEMPORAL DISLOCATIONS)

 In Collaboration, 2024—ongoing

 We are collaborating artists at work on Night Studio (Temporal Dislocations).
-Our process involves researching astronomical files of the night sky, and using these and found text that we interlace with our own photographic images and text, in speculative narratives about time, weather, sleep disturbances and dreams, historic women astronomers, subjectivity, and collaboration itself.
+Our process involves researching astronomical files of the night sky, which we interlace with our own photographic images, in speculative narratives concerning time, weather, sleep disturbances and dreams, historic women astronomers, subjectivity, and collaboration itself.
 We are Ann Burke Daly (Intermedia Artist) + Marion Belanger (Lens Based Artist), both MFAs from Yale (Daly, painting; Belanger, photography).

-We are influenced by the life path of Vera Rubin, an astronomer seen as foremost in discovering evidence that verified the existence of dark matter, and in how she pursued her interests despite societal forces.
-We are equally motivated by the many Women Astronomical Computers who worked in the late 19th and early 20th century on the physics calculations, and visual records (the glass plates) of astronomical events documented through the Harvard and other telescopes.
-The proliferation of such numbers of women working in a crossover of stem and visual culture piques our interest.
+We are influenced by the life path of Vera Rubin, an astronomer seen as foremost in discovering evidence that verified the existence of dark matter, and by the many Women Astronomical Computers who worked in the late 19th and early 20th century on the physics calculations, and visual records (the glass plates) of astronomical events documented through the Harvard and other telescopes.
+Night Studio (Obscure Traces), our large-scale montages, are named in honor of those women, many of whom worked in obscurity, and are only recently being acknowledged for their contributions to their field.
 The history of these women and their role in early astronomy is remarkable.
-We find the smallness of the known universe astonishing.
 The vast darkness is where we aim ourselves in this moment which feels like an aporia for climate change, the environment, and all species.